 An incredibly common ideology among healers, especially shaman, is that their damage does not matter.
 While it is true that as resto shaman, we have lower damage than other healers, you should always try to maximize your damage in a progression environment.
 The smallest amounts of damage can make all of the difference when trying to down a boss for the first time.
-Whether it is pushing for earlier phasing on fights like Star Augur or attempting to beat a hard enrage on fights like Argus the Unmaker, every small amount of damage can help.
+Whether it is pushing for earlier phase transition or attempting to beat a hard enrage, every small amount of damage can help.

 When Should I DPS?